dhopp1/journey-coordinates-mapping/README.md

 The get_coordinates.py script takes the addresses from a CSV in the format of:
 "id", "from_street", "from_city", "from_zip", "from_country", "to_street", "to_city", "to_zip, "to_country".
 <br><br>
 Both the "id" and "to" suffixed columns can be left blank, in which case coordinates will be found only for the "from" suffixed addresses.
+Andy "state" aspects of addresses should be concatenated after the "city" fields.
 The output is a new CSV with the same colums but suffixed with "from_lat", "from_long", "to_lat", "to_long".
 <br><br>
 Any comments in code surrounded by "\*\*" is where the user should change parameters, directory, preferences, etc.